Medicare Frequently Asked Questions (FAQ)

 What Is Medicare Part C?

 Medicare Advantage plans (also known as Medicare Part C) are offered through private insurance companies as an alternative to Original Medicare.
-These plans bundle Medicare Parts A and B into a single plan and typically also include Part D drug coverage.
-Plans with dental, vision, and/or hearing coverage are also available.
+These plans bundle Medicare Parts A and B into a single plan.

 What Is Medicare Part D?